nodejs/node-addon-api/doc/object_wrap.md

                              void* data = nullptr);
 ```

-- `[in] name`: Napi:Symbol that represents the name of a static accessor.
+- `[in] name`: Napi::Symbol that represents the name of a static accessor.
 - `[in] getter`: The native function to call when a get access to the property
 of a JavaScript class is performed.
 - `[in] setter`: The native function to call when a set access to the property